Mentors4EDU/awesome-python/README.md

 # awesome-python
-List of awesome Python packages and tools
+List of awesome Python packages and tools \
+*Feel free to contribute*